RobotExMachina/Machina.NET/docs/Walkthrough.md

 bot.Move(0, -50);

-// Release all actions issued so far as a program to a file bot.Export(@"c:\XY_square.mod");  // note this will clear all the above actions from the 'pending' buffer
+// Release all actions issued so far as a program to a file bot.Export(@"C:\XY_square.mod");  // note this will clear all the above actions from the 'pending' buffer

 // Issue new actions, a XZ square bot.Move(50, 0, 0);